rust-project-primer/book/src/reading.md

 # Recommended Reading

-This guide does not explain the fundamentals of the Rust programming language.
-Rather, it shows some practical things that I have found to be useful to do in Rust projects to allow them to scale and be of high quality.

-Before reading this guide, if you have not already, I highly recommend reading some books that give you a vast understanding of the Rust programming language and explain concepts in much more detail than I ever could.
+This guide is not intended to cover the fundamentals of the Rust programming language.
+Instead, it focuses on sharing practical insights and strategies that I've found valuable in scaling Rust projects and maintaining high quality.
+For those new to Rust or in need of a more comprehensive understanding, I recommend starting with foundational books on the language.
+These books delve into Rust's concepts in greater depth than this guide aims to.

-Here is a few books which I consider to be essential for understanding Rust.
+Below is a list of essential readings for grasping the intricacies of Rust.
-Where possible, I will link to relevant chapters in these books from within this guide, so that you may read about topics more in-depth.
+Throughout this guide, where relevant, I will provide links to specific chapters from these books.
+This will enable you to explore topics more thoroughly and deepen your understanding as needed.

 | Cover | Description |
 | --- | --- |